This post may contain affiliate links. Please read my disclosure for more info.

 The Keurig K-Supreme Plus Smart coffee maker has the same gigantic water reservoir as its predecessor, the K-Supreme Plus.
 It holds 78 ounces of water, enough to make 9 8-ounce cups of coffee.
 That’s a huge step up from most other Keurigs.
 The only one that comes close is the 75-ounce tank of the K-Elite.

-That’s not a complete list of features, but it covers the big ones.
+That’s not a complete list of features, but it covers the big ones, including the major differences between K-Supreme Plus Smart vs other K-Supreme models.
 The K-Supreme Plus Smart also has several of the common Keurig goodies like an auto-off energy-saving timer and a removable drip tray that allows you to fit a travel mug under the spout.

 Ease of Use and Cleaning — 10/10